How to Submit Your Website to Google

 Check the Inspection Results

-Search Console will index the page and let you know whether or not it's indexed.
-There is a "Request indexing" you can see here Click to index the URL.
+Search Console will let you know whether or not it's indexed.
+There is a "Request indexing" you can see in the image below.
+Click to index the URL.

 Monitor Your Search Traffic